We’ve been a paying customer for HostRocket for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

-Their uptime is simply not good enough to begin with.
+Their speed is simply not good enough.

 Instead, you’d be better of checking out A2 Hosting and HostGator cloud who post similar (if not better) page load times, with MUCH better uptime and pricing too.
-You can find a longer list of top web hosts here.
+You can find a longer list of our top web hosts here.